andreacipriani/UIImageView-AGCInitials/README.md

 # UIImageView-AGCInitials
-A category of UIImageView to show an image with the initials of the contact name, on a colored background based on the contact's name
+A category of UIImageView to show an image with the initials of a contact name on a colored background.
+The background color will always be the same for the same contact names.